Aider-AI/aider/docs/repomap.md

 which provides simple, pip-installable binary wheels for [most popular programming languages](https://github.com/paul-gauthier/grep-ast/blob/main/grep_ast/parsers.py).

-Tree-sitter parses source code into an Abstract Syntax Tree, which structures the plain text in the source file into a tree, based on the syntax of the programming language.
+Tree-sitter parses source code into an Abstract Syntax Tree (AST), which structures the plain text in the source file into a tree, based on the syntax of the programming language.
 Using the AST, we can identify where functions, classes, variables, types and